jsdoop/jsdoop/README.md

 - cd jsdoop/jsdoop-py/scripts
 - sh tester.sh 1647541122249

-#### STEP 10_A - (OPTIONAL) Run worker from Open browser.
+#### STEP 10_A - (OPTIONAL) Run worker from web browser.
 Run as many workers as you want.
 Each browser is a new worker.
 It was tested using Google Chrome.
 - http://localhost:8081/jsdoop/index.html # Put your username and job ID (1647541122249 in this case).
 - Enjoy playing space invaders on the web browser while collaborating :)